Data Analytics, Bachelor of Science (BS)

 All admitted students must officially Declare a Major by the time they reach 90 credits (junior standing).

-- discuss ethical issues related to privacy, intellectual property, and data security;
+- discuss ethical issues related to data analytics;

-- interpret analytic information effectively both verbally and visually for relevant audiences;
+- interpret analytic information visually to relevant audiences;

-- make critical decisions to engineer data methodology and data management;
+- make critical decisions to engineer data management.